Zamboanga Peninsula: Languages

+Religion

+Christianity is the majority of the region's population, with Catholics while Islam is the largest minority in this region.

 Economy

 The Philippine Statistics Authority (PSA) released the first ever report of the Provincial Product Accounts (PPA) of Zamboanga Peninsula covering the period 2018 to 2022.
 The release covers three provinces, namely, Zamboanga del Norte, Zamboanga del Sur, and Zamboanga Sibugay, as well as the cities of Zamboanga and Isabela.
 The PPA results showed that in 2022, the city of Zamboanga accounted for 32.6 percent of the region's total economy, followed by Zamboanga del Norte with a share of 26.8 percent, Zamboanga del Sur with 23.7 percent, and Zamboanga Sibugay with 14.1 percent.
 Meanwhile, the city of Isabela recorded a 2.7 percent share.

 In terms of growth rate, all economies in the region expanded in 2022, with Zamboanga Sibugay recording the fastest growth of 8.6 percent, followed by city of Zamboanga with a growth rate of 8.1 percent, both of which were higher than the region's economic growth of 7.5 percent.
 On the other hand, the city of Isabela, Zamboanga del Norte, and Zamboanga del Sur posted growth rates of 7.21 percent, 7.17 percent, and 6.5 percent, respectively.

 The region has the first export-processing zone in Mindanao.
 Farming and fishing are the main economic activities of the region.
 It also has rice and corn mills, oil processing, coffee berry processing and processing of latex from rubber.
 Its home industries include rattan and furniture craft, basket making, weaving and brass work.
 Dipolog is home to a number of Bottled Sardines Companies which are being exported abroad.
 Meanwhile, Dapitan is home to several tourist spots, such as Dakak Park and Beach Resort, Rizal Shrine, and Glorious Fantasyland, one of the very few amusement parks located in Mindanao.

 While Pagadian is the region's new regional center, Zamboanga City’s economy remains to be the most robust and fastest growing in the region.
 Zamboanga City also retains the title of being the commercial and industrial center of the region.